robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ### Number Literals

 Number literals may contain underscores ("_") which are ignored.
-Since Cwerg does not implicitly convert numbers it is often necessary use typed number by adding one of the following suffices: u8, u16, u32, u64, s8, s16, s32, s64, r32, r64, e.g. "0x1234_s16".
+Since Cwerg does not implicitly convert numbers it is often necessary to use typed number by adding one of the following suffices: u8, u16, u32, u64, s8, s16, s32, s64, r32, r64, e.g. "0x1234_s16".

-Both hexadecimal (0x) and binary (0b) basis are supported but no octal.
+Both hexadecimal (0x) and binary (0b) basis are supported but **not octal**.
 For hexadecimal numbers only the lower case letters (a-f) are valid.

-### Array Literals
+### Vec (Array) Literals

-Array literals are declared like so:
+Vec literals are declared like so:
 ```
     [5]s32{1, 2, 3}
 ```
-If there are fewer initializers than the array size, the last value will repeated.
+If there are fewer initializers than the vec size, the last value will repeated.
 So this is equivalent to:
 ```
     [5]s32{1, 2, 3, 3, 3}